In this post we looked at what the different types of editing are. But how do you know which you need?

 Again, if you’re going to pursue traditional publishing, then you don’t need to have anyone proofread your book.
 The publisher will take care of this after the copy-editing is complete and the book has been formatted.
 However, if you have concerns about spelling and other issues causing your book to be rejected, you could choose to have a proofreader tidy up your manuscript before you submit.
 That’s a judgement call just for you!

 If you’re self-publishing, then, yes, you absolutely need a proofread to pick up on those sneaky little typos that have managed to elude everyone up to this point.
-You really don’t want your reviews full of negative comments about spelling errors.
+You really don’t want reviews full of negative comments about spelling errors.
+Proofreading should happen after your manuscript has been typeset/formatted as a book.

 Costs, budgets and compromises